 It’s natural to wonder “when will our lives get back to normal?”
 Right now, it seems as if there is no end in sight and that the day is surely long.
 There is hope.
 Medical and scientific experts are working round the clock to find a vaccine.

 The heroes in this fight are the frontline medical staff, doctors, nurses, and hospital staff, who are risking their own health by working with limited supplies to help those in need.
-People are doing what they can to help, even by sewing face masks.

 Ar scáth a chéile a mhaireas na daoine